Khaled1771/TheUltimate-CI-CD/Kubernetes/readme.md

-# board-game Kubernetes Deployment
+# Board Game Kubernetes Deployment

-This repository contains the Kubernetes manifests and Helm charts for deploying a complete board-game-grade application on a Kubernetes cluster.
+This directory contains the Kubernetes manifests and Helm charts for deploying the Board Game application on a Kubernetes cluster.
 The deployment is designed to be scalable, secure, and follows Kubernetes best practices.

 ## Architecture Overview